yifso/nteract/docs/groups/core-group.md

 ## /types

-This package contains a collection of type definitions throughout nteract.
+The `@nteract/types` package contains a collection of type definitions throughout nteract.
 Use these types when interacting with kernelspecs, notebooks, and hosts.
 View the complete list on the [Package types](https://packages.nteract.io/modules/types.html) page of the nteract website.